Deep Learner Spotlight: Chris Morrow

 I’m certain that a foundational level of mathematics and statistics would be very useful in taking the course.
 For me, I realized that a post-MBA career pivot into starting over as an ML developer was not realistic.
 I now understand that my superpower is bridging the gap between the business, the customer, and AI/ML products.
 The course helped me build that knowledge set.

-Why did you take the DL specialization?
+Why did you take the Deep Learning Specialization?

 Going back to school for AI/ML wasn’t an option, so I resolved to start learning through deeplearning.ai.